 Continue up river about 1/3 mile to Turtleback Falls, a 20-foot drop over a curved rockface into a pool that can have strong currents.
 At lower water levels, it's a popular spot to go sliding and swimming.
 You should be a good swimmer, since there are no lifeguards.
 The rocks and currents can make it dangerous if inexperienced.
 Do not attempt to slide when water is high, since the rushing water can take you down river over Rainbow Falls.
 There are several great vantage points to enjoy the falls - and the people sliding.

 Return and walk back the same trail to reach your car at Gorges.
-Just eight miles from Gorges State Park is Whitewater Falls, the highest waterfall in the eastern USA.
+Just eight miles from Gorges State Park is Upper Whitewater Falls, part of the highest waterfall in the eastern USA.